Mathias-SantAnna/lotr-collectibles/README.md

 1. Open S3 and create a new bucket, which stores the files, by completing the name and region<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/create-bucket.png)

 1. Set up basic settings.
-Enable static website hosting so that give a new endpoint for accessing from the internet.
+Enable static website hosting so that it gives a new endpoint for accessing from the internet.
 Put `index.html` and `error.html` as default values<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/bucket-settings.png)

 1. Set up CORS configuration which is the access between Heroku and this S3 Bucket<br><br>